IBM/Hybrid-Cloud-Applications-and-Services/README.md

 In the second scenario, we move the sample Airline application to a public cloud, in this case Bluemix, and then show how your application running on public cloud can acccess your on-premise resources like database etc.

 ## Scenarios
-- **Scenario One: Application and Database On-Premise:**
+- **Scenario One: Enable your Application running On-Premise to be accessed externally outside the corporate firewall, and consume a public cloud service**
-Both application and database run on-premise, and application also consumes a public cloud service.
-- **Scenario Two: Database On-Premise, Application and service on Public Cloud:**
+- **Scenario Two: Enable your Application on Public Cloud to connect to On-Premise Database**
-Database runs on-premise, and application runs on public cloud, and also consumes a public cloud service.

 ## Included Components
 The scenarios are accomplished by using: